Skip to content

 Tip 3: Recognize Publicly

-Public recognition extends the efficiency of Employee of the Week awards in that one is able to celebrate achievement and success among the colleagues present.
+Public recognition extends the efficiency of Employee of the Week awards in that one can celebrate achievement and success among the colleagues present.
 Here’s how public recognition may create a world of difference, quite literally:

-- Inspires Pride: Public recognition instills pride in the Employee of the Week.
-By letting all be informed of his contribution, he would feel attached to the company-valued and appreciated.
+• Inspires Pride: Public recognition instills pride in the Employee of the Week.
+By letting all be informed of his contribution, he would feel attached to the company and appreciated.

-- Encourages Excellence: The rest of the staff members get motivated enough to put on an excellent display of work through watching their coworkers be publicly acknowledged.
-This points precisely to what was exemplary work, so therefore, urges one and all to excel.
+• Encourages Excellence: The rest of the staff members get motivated enough to put on an excellent display of work by watching their coworkers be publicly acknowledged.
+This points precisely to what was exemplary work, so, therefore, urges one and all to excel.

 Example of a Great Public Recognition Message